 |COPD action plan The Asthma Foundation, NZ||Blue card regional COPD action plan District Health Boards, 2019|

 Your action plan will include instructions on changes to make to your medicines, such as the following:

-- Reliever medicine: Increase your dose of your reliever medicine.
-They quickly open the airways making it easier to breathe.
+- Reliever medicine: Increase the dose of your reliever medicine.
+This quickly opens the airways making it easier to breathe.
 Relievers usually start working within minutes and their effect lasts for a few hours.
 Read more about quick relievers.

 Image credits: Relievers Asthma Canada

 - Spacer: If you are using a puffer or metered-dose inhaler (puffer), use a spacer with it to get the most benefit from your inhaler.
 Spacers are large empty plastic containers that you attach to your inhaler.
 By using a spacer with your inhaler, more of the medicine gets into your lungs.
 They are free from your doctor.
 Read more about spacers.

 - Steroid tablets: Your doctor may prescribe a course of steroid tablets (prednisolone) to take daily for a few days (usually 5 days).
 They work best if taken as soon as the flare-up starts, so your doctor may give you some tablets to keep at home in case you have a flare-up.

 - Antibiotics: Your doctor may prescribe a course of antibiotics, if an infection has triggered your flare-up.